BrickMMO/hackathon-panel/index.markdown

 When designing the control panel, take into account the following:

-- Your final deliverables for this hackathon are your renderings (3D CAD and technical drawings).
+- Your final deliverables for this hackathon are your renderings (concept drawings in the form of marker renderings).
 - The final control panel will be built with LEGO® bricks.
 Keep this in mind, but don’t let this limit your imagination.
 - Check out the smart city built with LEGO® bricks.
 Use it for some inspiration.
 - Design must address human factors and consider Universal Design, i.e. be comfortable to use, not **hostile**.